stratzilla/chess-engine/README.md

 Refer to `game/GameParams.hpp` for chess parameters including coefficients for heuristic evaluation.

-# NegaMax/MiniMax Tree Search with Alpha-Beta Pruning
+# NegaMax Tree Search with Alpha-Beta Pruning

 The chess engine uses a simple tree search using NegaMax (a variant of MiniMax) with alpha-beta pruning implemented.
 NegaMax relies on the mathematical maxim <img src="https://latex.codecogs.com/png.latex?Max%28a%2C%20b%29%20%3D%20-Min%28-a%2C%20-b%29" /> to shorten the MiniMax algorithm to roughly half the lines of MiniMax while maintaining identical performance: